iquasere/UPIMAPI/README.md

 UPIMAPI can be used to first perform annotation with DIAMOND, or directly inputing UniProt IDs to it.

-### Running DIAMOND first

-To run DIAMOND, the argument ```--use-diamond``` must be specified, and the input most come in FASTA protein format (.faa).
-The reference database for aligning the query sequences must be specified with the ```--database``` argument.
-Optionally, parameters for ```--threads```, ```--block-size``` and ```--index-chunks``` can also be specified to speed DIAMOND annotation.
-If not specified, UPIMAPI will automatically determine best values for each of them.

-### Outputs

-Information obtained with UPIMAPI can come in two forms:
-* the base (default) workflow obtains information for the list of columns and databases inputted
-* the "fasta" workflow, specified with the ```--fasta``` argument, results in a FASTA file with the protein sequences correspondent to the inputted IDs

 ### Example commands

 Get (default) columns and databases information from a list of ids (one per line): will produce uniprotinfo.tsv in ```output_directory```